CatalogueOfLife/coldp/README.md

 Unique taxon identifier that is referred to elsewhere via `taxonID`.

 #### parentID
-The direct parent in the classification.
+The direct parent taxon's ID in the classification.
 This is the preferred way of exchanging a hierarchy and takes precedence over any classification given in the denormalized fields.

 #### nameID
 Pointer to the accepted name referring to an existing Name.ID within this data package.